Sewef/quickdice/docs/store.md

   OBR.broadcast.sendMessage("quickdice.api.roll", {
     id: "myUniqueRollId", // A unique identifier for the roll
     command: "5n+1d6 vs 12 dmg 3d8fi+1d4+2ne hp 100", // 5 natural attacks with +1d6 vs 12 AC dealing 3d8 fire + 1d4 neutral + 2 necrotic damage against 100 hp
-    isHidden: false,     // Set to true to hide the roll from other players
+    logState: "local",     // Set to "none" to stop logging and "share" to log to other players
-    isPhysical: true,    // Set to true to use the physical dice simulation
+    simState: "local",    // Set to "none" to stop usage of the physical dice simulation and "share" to display it to other players.
     attackSeed: { a: 12134, b: 72312, c: 58283, d: 96853 },  // Optional seed for attack rolls.
 Same seed implies same result
     damageSeed: { a: 29524, b: 69375, c: 83349, d: 54335 }   // Optional seed for damage rolls.
 Same seed implies same result
   }, { destination: "LOCAL" });